reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 ## Discord

+* Join our discord with this [INVITE LINK](https://discord.gg/qyehdJS4pm)
-* Talk, chat, hang out, join our music room and stay close with your RPS Fam!
+* Talk, chat, hang out, join our music rooms, attend events and stay close with your RPS Fam!
-* Regular NFT drop list will be revealed in a private room every Saturday 2h prior to the release.
+* Private channels for @RPS Fam and @RPS Fam Premium members.

 [SOON in Phase 2]

 ## Metaverse 2.0

-We are building a nice place in the Metaverse for our Community to have meetings using their customized avatar.
-You will be able to write post-its, talk, share your screen and do several other things.
-Our Metaverse 2.0 will be working on many VR/AR devices like Oculus Quest, Hololens, etc. If you don't have a VR Headset you can also access our Rooms using your browser!
+We are creating a nice virtual place for our Community to meet and party using customized avatars: the RPS Metaverse.
+You will be able to talk, dance, stream music, share your screen, write post-its, and almost anything you can imagine.
+Our Metaverse will be working on many VR/AR devices like Oculus Quest, Hololens, etc. If you don’t have a VR Headset you can also access our Rooms using your browser!

+RPS Metaverse currently includes:
+* Main Hall
+* Auditorium
+* Museum
+* Outdoors
+* Private space

+Visit our [Discord Benefits channel](https://discord.gg/ZBcwWAtDPY) to read more about our Metaverse.

 <p float="left" align="center">
 <img src="assets/fam/meta.JPG"